jlumbroso/hugo-book-template/content.en/_index.md

 {{% hugo-encrypt "postspecificpassword" %}}

-This content will be encrypted!
+This content will be encrypted by a specific password!

 {{% /hugo-encrypt %}}